diogo-al/diogo-al/README.md

 ### 🛤️ My Roadmap (What I'm actually studying)

 - **Networking**: Studying the OSI model and TCP/IP stack.
 Using **Wireshark** to analyze basic traffic and understand protocols.
-- **Linux**: Getting proficient with the terminal, file permissions, and basic bash scripting.
+- **Linux**: Getting proficient with the terminal, file permissions, and bash scripting.
 - **Security Basics**: Learning the theory behind common vulnerabilities and how to mitigate them in code.

 ---